bofm/sublime-a-file-icon/PACKAGES.md

 # Packages

-The icons for packages provided by the community require to be installed.
-E.g. if you want to see `SCSS` icon you should install one of the `SCSS` syntax packages.
+The icons for packages provided by the community must be installed, i.e., if you want to see `SCSS` icons you should install one of the `SCSS` syntax packages.

-This file contains a list of possible packages those you may need to install to see their icons.
+This file contains a list of possible packages you may need to install to see their respective icons.

 ## CoffeeScript